yashaswi2000/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

     mailing list)
     Team members communicate with users through the [Community Slack](https://a8r.io/slack).

 * Ecosystem.
-How does your software fit into the cloud native ecosystem?  (e.g.
+How does your software fit into the cloud native ecosystem?
-  Flibber is integrated with both Flocker and Noodles which covers virtualization for 80% of cloud users.
-So, our small number of "users" actually represents very wide usage across the ecosystem since every virtual instance uses Flibber encryption by default.)
  Emissary-ingress is a specialized control plane for Envoy Proxy.
 In this architecture, Emissary-ingress translates configuration (in the form of Kubernetes Custom Resources) to Envoy configuration.
 All actual traffic is directly handled by the high-performance Envoy Proxy.
 It can route traffic to kubernetes services and directly to the pods aswell as integrate with service meshes like consul, linkerd, isito.

 ## Security issue resolution